tanakhcc/critic/README.md

 - When changing a manuscript name, a manual page reload is required to refetch the manuscript name from the server - the name in the left-hand MS-list will not be updated until then

 # TODOs - next
-## correction
-### Hand in Correction shows undefined sometimes - should be empty instead
-### Prepopulate correction when new version is added with content of the last version if available

-## Reuse SVGs instead of pushing them one-by-one

-## Lacuna now needs to hold text
-- also set the lacuna extent automatically

 ## Message to Andrew
 - i am talking to Drew/Troy at CEHP
 - Transcription editor is done - check it out
     - provide him the base text for a page
     - upload the page image

+## Reuse SVGs instead of pushing them one-by-one

 ## set rtl based on language